SSathiyadhev/Syngenta/README.md

 ---

 ## 🎯 Project Overview
-AgriPulse is an enterprise-grade precision marketing and advisory platform that solves the core fragmentation challenge in traditional agricultural broadcasting.
-Instead of generic mass-media messaging, AgriPulse treats marketing as **advisory-led commerce**, dynamically optimizing campaigns based on hyper-local climatic data, device profiles, language preferences, and episodic pest threats.
+AgriGenius is an enterprise-grade precision marketing and advisory platform that solves the core fragmentation challenge in traditional agricultural broadcasting.
+Instead of generic mass-media messaging, AgriGenius treats marketing as **advisory-led commerce**, dynamically optimizing campaigns based on hyper-local climatic data, device profiles, language preferences, and episodic pest threats.

 ### 🔄 The Inbound-to-Outbound Intelligence Loop
 * **Inbound Field Radar:** Tech-savvy smartphone farmers upload photos or voice memos of diseased crops to our Inbound Diagnostic Lab.